 Applied in: Winter 2013

-University Offers: Bristol, Durham, East Anglia, Exeter, Sheffield
+University Offers: Exeter, Durham, East Anglia, Sheffield, Bristol

 Without justice we have neither rights nor real responsibilities.
 At the Old Bailey Central Criminal Court, watching a murder trial, I saw our justice system at work - an experience which confirmed my keen interest in the study of law.
 In the trial, scientific analysis of gun-shot residue samples was a crucial component of the witness examination.
 I was captivated by the prosecutor’s logical methodology and his use of rules and argument in drawing us to share his conclusion.

 Undertaking a summer work placement at a City of London corporate law firm showed me a much more prosaic side of the law: the volumes of documents and time expended to garner the arguments were eye-opening.
 I discovered the mechanics and the process of law.
 I was assigned different tasks involving research and negotiations which suited my meticulous nature.
 The firm’s large number of foreign clients made understanding several languages useful, even necessary, and enabled me to contrast different legal systems such as English Common Law and Napoleonic Code.
 My love of travel and diverse cultures stems from my multicultural background: I am bilingual in English and French and fluent in Spanish.
 However, computer code is the lingua franca of my generation; I have built a simple iPhone app and am teaching myself coding.
 In his commentary on the future of law, "Tomorrow's Lawyers", Susskind persuasively emphasises 'virtual' law and the role of technology.